KittiKovacs/Milestone1-GLM/README.md

 * **Header**-contains company name and logo, navigation links and basic contact details.
 * **Footer**- links to social media pages and copyright information
 * **Home page** – contains a short introduction and a list of services provided by the garage
-* **Parts page**-users can access the list of available car and motorbike parts via clicking on the links leading to external trading sites
+* **Parts page**-users can access the list of available car and motorbike parts via clicking on the links leading to external sites.
 *  **Cars&Bikes page**- images and details of cars and motorbikes currently for sale.
 By clicking on the images the photo will be enlarged.
 * **Contact page**-informs the user about the address of the business and opening times; features a Google maps snippet which shows the location of the garage which leads to the Google Maps website when clicking on it.
-The page also offers users a means to email the business directly by completing a contact form.
+The page also features a contact form that allows users to send a message to the business directly.

 ### Features Left to Implement